When was the Swim for Life started? Who started it and who sponsors it?

 How much do I have to raise?

 We have not changed the $100 pledge minimum since we started in 1988.
-We encourage people to take the plunge, to make it easy to join in.
-The average swimmer raises around $400.
+We encourage people to take the plunge, to make it easy to join in, but this is a fundraiser and local health organizations count on these funds to provide yearround services to the community.
+The average swimmer raises over $400.

 Do I receive a t-shirt or prize?

 All swimmers receive a ribbon and a free t-shirt; we have prizes for $500 raised, the $1,000 Club, and the Circle of Honor (those who have swum ten years or raised $10,000).

 Safety is the primary focus of the Swim organizers.